Note: Not all courses are offered every semester or every academic year.

 SWCL 727—Clinical Practice With Families and Children in Child Welfare [3 credits]

-SWCL 730—Clinical and Evidence-Supported Practices for Individuals in Recovery from Serious Mental Illness [3 credits] (Additional Prerequisite: SWCL 744)
+SWCL 730—Recovery-Oriented Interventions for Adults with Serious Mental Illness [3 credits] (Additional Prerequisite: SWCL 744)

 SWCL 738—Financial Stability for Individuals, Families, and Communities [3 credits]

 This course examines barriers to and opportunities for the financial stability of individuals, families, and the impact of low wealth in communities.
-The course uses a comprehensive approach examining social programs and direct practice interventions, financial services, and policies that can move individuals, families, and communities along the asset-building continuum.
-The impact of issues such as life stage, social class, and cultural background will be examined.
-Policy issues include savings, consumer protection, tax credits, public benefits, and innovative programs; practice issues include financial assessment and goal setting, financial coaching, and integrating financial interventions with traditional psychosocial interventions.
+The course uses a comprehensive approach examining social programs and direct practice interventions ranging across financial social work and financial therapy, financial services, and policies that can move individuals, families, and communities along the asset-building continuum towards greater empowerment and stability.
+Policy issues include savings, consumer protection, tax credits, public benefits, racial and gender wealth gaps, intersections of climate justice and economic justice, intersections of economic justice and LGBTQIA+ issues, and other innovative programs.
+Practice issues include financial screening and assessment and goal setting, financial social work and financial therapy interventions, financial trauma, and integrating all financial interventions within other modes of social work practice and psychosocial interventions, including emerging issues.
 This is an advanced clinical methods course.
-It is also offered as SWOA 734 for those wanting an advanced macro methods course.
+It is also offered as SWOA 738 for those wanting an advanced macro methods course.
 The major assignment for the course will vary according to the concentration (SWCL or SWOA) chosen.

 SWCL 744—Assessment, Diagnosis, And Intervention Planning [3 credits] (Prerequisites: SOWK 630, 631 and SOWK 635)